-Noel Gallagher (from Uncut magazine August 2007): "We were in Paris playing with The Verve, and I had the chords for that song and started writing it.
-We were due to play 2 days later.
+Noel Gallagher told the story behind this song in an interview with Uncut magazine, August 2007: "We were in Paris playing with The Verve, and I had the chords for that song and started writing it.
+We were due to play two days later.
 Our first-ever big arena gig, it's called Sheffield Arena now.
-At the sound check, I was strumming away on the acoustic guitar, and our kid (Liam Gallagher) said, 'What's that you're singin'?"
+At the sound check, I was strumming away on the acoustic guitar, and our kid (Liam Gallagher) said, 'What's that you're singin?'
 I wasn't singing anyway, I was just making it up.
-And our kid said, 'Are you singing 'So Sally can wait'.''
+And our kid said, 'Are you singing 'So Sally can wait?'
 And I was like - that's genius!
-So I started singing, 'So Sally can wait."'
+So I started singing, 'So Sally can wait.'"

 "I remember going back to the dressing room and writing it out," Noel continued.
 "It all came really quickly after that.
 (The title) 'Don't Look Back In Anger' just popped out.
 We wrote the words out in the dressing room, and we actually played it that night, in front of 18,000 other people.
 On acoustic guitar.
 Sat on a stool.
 Like an idiot.
 I never do that now."